-Microsoft is modifying our licensing terms related to outsourcing rights and dedicated hosted cloud services.
+Microsoft has modified our licensing terms related to outsourcing rights and dedicated hosted cloud services.

-Currently, our outsourcing terms give on-premises customers the option to deploy Microsoft software on hardware leased from and managed by traditional outsourcers.
+Our past outsourcing terms gave on-premises customers the option to deploy Microsoft software on hardware leased from and managed by traditional outsourcers.
 The emergence of dedicated hosted cloud services has blurred the line between traditional outsourcing and cloud services and has led to the use of on-premises licenses on cloud services.
-As a result, we're updating the outsourcing terms for Microsoft on-premises licenses to clarify the distinction between on-premises/traditional outsourcing and cloud services and cloud services and create more consistent licensing terms across multitenant and dedicated hosted cloud services.
+As a result, we've updated the outsourcing terms for Microsoft on-premises licenses to clarify the distinction between on-premises/traditional outsourcing and cloud services and create more consistent licensing terms across multitenant and dedicated hosted cloud services.
+This change affects licenses acquired after October 1, 2019.